aitskovi/webster/README.md

 # Why?

-Although libraries like undrescore.js support some of these primitives, they're mostly focused on lists.
+Although libraries like underscore.js supports some of these primitives, they're mostly focused on lists.
 There is no way to map a dictionary to a dictionary in underscore, instead a dictionary becomes an array.
-Webster, gives you an easy way to manage dictionaries when you need to.
+Webster gives you an easy way to manage dictionaries when you need to.

 # Documentation